-Decades ago, Marches di Barolo's owners, the Abbona family, made the bold decision of planting this steep vineyard which overlooks the picturesque village of Barolo with Barbera.
+Decades ago, Marchesi di Barolo's owners, the Abbona family, made the bold decision of planting this steep vineyard which overlooks the picturesque village of Barolo with Barbera.
 Why bold?
 Because the obvious choice would have been to plant it with the prestigious grape, Nebbiolo.

 Barbera, another of Piedmont's native grapes, was known as more of an everyday wine with less complexity offering rustic wines to be drunk reasonably quickly - not the elegant, complex Barolos known for their great ageing potential.
 Barbera in the Pieragal vineyard creates a wine with the best of both worlds : more approachable than Nebbiolo, with more complexity than you may expect in a Barbera.